Panoptic Vision-Language Feature Fields: Conclusion and Future Work

 \subsection{Data Preprocessing}

-\textbf{VL embedding extraction.} For every RGB image $I$, which is assumed to have resolution $H\times W$, we compute corresponding pixel-level embeddings from a frozen VL model $\mathrm{E^{VL}}$:
+\textbf{VL embedding extraction.} For every RGB image $I$, which is assumed to have resolution $H\times W$, we compute corresponding pixel-level embeddings from a frozen VL model $\mathrm{E^{VL}}$~\cite{li2022lseg}:

-where $\mathcal{\Bar{F_S}} \in \mathbb{R}^{H\times W \times C}$ denotes the VL embeddings with $C$ channels upsampled to the same resolution as $I$, and $\mathrm{E}^\mathrm{VL}_v$ denotes the visual encoder in the VL model.
+where $\mathcal{\Bar{F_S}} \in \mathbb{R}^{H\times W \times C}$ denotes the VL embeddings with $C$ channels upsampled to the same resolution as $I$, and $\mathrm{E}^\mathrm{VL}$ denotes the visual encoder in the VL model.

-\textbf{Instance mask extraction.} In addition to the VL embeddings, we compute instance masks for every image $I$ using a frozen instance segmenter $\mathrm{E^{IS}}$:
+\textbf{Instance mask extraction.} We compute instance masks for every image $I$ using a frozen instance segmenter $\mathrm{E^{IS}}$~\cite{kirillov2023segany}:

-where $\left[ \mathcal{M} \right]_k$ denotes a list of binary instance masks generated by $\mathrm{E^{IS}}$ for image $I$, and $k$ denotes the instance identifier.
-The instance segmenter produces a set of instance segment proposals for each frame.
-Note that the instance segments do not have to be multi-view consistent and do not have to cover all the pixels.
+where $\left[ \mathcal{M} \right]_k$ denotes $k$ binary instance masks generated by $\mathrm{E^{IS}}$ for image $I$.
+The instance segmenter produces a set of instance segments for each frame.
+Note that the instance segments do not have to be multi-view consistent or cover all the pixels.
 Furthermore, there can be multi-level instance proposals for some pixels.
-In our experiments, we use the SAM model~\cite{kirillov2023segany} as the instance segmenter.